Safety & Cleaning

 Can I leave the Museum and reenter on the same day?

 You may leave and re-enter the Museum during your timeslot.

-What if I feel unsafe after entering the Museum?
+What if I feel uncomfortable after entering the Museum?

 What if I have tickets that I bought that have not expired/expired (during pandemic)?